Milind220/electronic-heart/README.md

 I made this brass heart with colourful LEDs inside as a gift for my girlfriend.
 When switched on, it's LEDs light up in a series of 4 different patterns.
 The first is a shifting purple light that runs down both sides of the heart.
 There's also two multicoloured, rainbow style patterns, and one which is supposed to resemble the beating of a heart.

+You can see videos/photos of the project [here](https://drive.google.com/drive/folders/1zQZjbOZPv8SrULSwWYCTZUva66K80eWO?usp=sharing)

 ## Build

 The outer shell is made out of 1.0 mm diameter brass wire (non enameled wire), and the inner heart shape with the LEDs mounted on it is made out of 0.8 mm diameter brass wire (also non enameled).